jakefahy/205project/README.md

 Date : May 14, 2018

-How to run program : python gui.py
+How to run program : run python Masterfile.py

 Link to GitHub repository : https://github.com/jakefahy/205project